been-jamming/ShaderEditor/README.md

 * Supports multiple touches
 * Supports multiple render resolutions
 * Previous rendered frame in backbuffer texture
+** This fork is modified so that the backbuffer maintains all of the previous frame's data.
+There is no clamping when reading from the previous frame, and the value read is the value written last frame.
 * Import and use arbitrary textures
 * Create and use cube maps
 * Disables rendering when battery is low